johndreamfuture/git-lab/README.md

 ![](assets/success.png)

-8. Inform the Team Leader that your code is ready to be merged.
+8. Inform the Github Leader that your code is ready to be merged.

 9. Once the merge conflict is resolved, the Team Leader can merge it in.

 <br><hr>
-### Team Leader
+### Github Leader

-After you have the changes from all members in the `dev` branch it is time we merge `dev` into `master`.
+After you have the changes from all members in the merged into the `development` branch, it is time we merge `development` into `main`.

-1. `git checkout master`
+1. `git checkout main`
-2. `git pull origin dev`
+2. `git pull origin development`
-3. `git merge dev`
+3. `git merge development`
 <!-- The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature. -->
 4. `git push origin master`